ukncsc/lme/README.md

 - In conjunction with threat reports, it is possible to query for the presence of an attacker in the form of Tools, Techniques and Procedures (TTPs)

 ## Disclaimer

+*This is a pre-release branch of version 0.4, and as such users may encounter unexpected issues with this version.
+If testing this release in a production environment it is recommended to take backups of any existing data using the methodology described [here](/docs/backups.md).
+In the future this branch will be merged into the main release and you will have to change to the master branch to continue receiving automatic updates.*

 **LME is currently still early in development, and as such we are marking it as [Alpha](https://www.gov.uk/service-manual/agile-delivery).
 The current release is version 0.4.**